Noblerie/NASA_pictures_background/README.md

 ## Description

-Set the NASA image of the day to wallpaper and save this image inside "NASA_pictures" folder
+Set the NASA image of the day to wallpaper and save this image inside "NASA_pictures" folder.
+You can get your NASA API key on this website: https://api.nasa.gov/

 --------
 ## Usage Example